Amnesty International urged South Sudan’s government to prevent security forces from torturing and abusing civilians in the restive Jonglei state.

 Aguer and Benjamin have previously said the authorities are investigating and prosecuting officers who commit abuses.

 Jonglei, an eastern state bordering Ethiopia, is mostly covered by the Block B oil concession that was split by the government into three blocks last month.
 Chinese, European and U.S. companies, including Exxon Mobil Corp.
-(XOM) and Chevron Corp.
-(CVX), are among the bidders for exploration rights in two of the new blocks, Benjamin said on Sept.
+(XOM:US) and Chevron Corp.
+(CVX:US), are among the bidders for exploration rights in two of the new blocks, Benjamin said on Sept.
 26. The third will be handed to Total SA, which previously controlled the entire Block B, he said.

 The disarmament campaign in Jonglei has been criticized by organizations including New York-based Human Rights Watch and the UN peacekeeping mission, which have both accused security forces of carrying out abuses in Pibor.